Sleeping Beauty's Royal Ball takes place at Disneyland.

 offers a tempting special four-course Valentine feast.

-Disney's The Jungle Book 2 (featuring the voices of John Goodman
+Disney's animated The Jungle Book 2, featuring the voices of John Goodman and

 The Magic Kingdom's Liberty Belle (an old-fashionedpaddle-wheelcruiser) is